Rapidity Gaps in Double Diffraction Events at LHC and Baryon-anti Baryon Torus: Introduction

 \subsection{Measurements of Rapidity Gaps at the Double Diffraction Dissociation}

-The recent measurement of diffraction gaps in ATLAS has shown that the behavior of their distribution has different character in the different gap ranges \cite{atlas}.
-The histogram at the large values of gap in figure~\ref {atlasgaps} indicates some discrete states of gaps.
-In this area only the process of double diffraction dissociation (DD) gives the contribution into the plot.
+The measurement of diffraction gaps in ATLAS experiment figure~\ref{atlas} at LHC \cite{atlas} has shown that the behavior of their distribution has different character in the different gap ranges.
+The histogram at the large values of gap indicates some discrete states of gaps.
+In this area only the process of double diffraction dissociation (DD) gives the contribution into the histogram.
 Of course, the discrete pattern can be initiated by poor statistics.
-Nevertheless, we have to learn here the diagrams that lead to discrete levels of DD gap.
+Nevertheless, we have to study here few diagrams that may lead to discrete levels of DD gap.